Exhibitions

 Hui Auaha o Aotearoa - Open Day at the Fashion Museum is our contribution to the Global Fashioning Assembly 2024, a gathering of global fashion makers that reaches across disciplines and geographical boundaries to recognise how diverse fashion is.
 We shared some of the fashion content, stories, and conversations from our community at our Open Day.

 The NZFM Open Day was an opportunity to share the decolonising kaupapa (principles) of our museum model with a local audience and the international assembly, invite them to engage with how we do our mahi (work), and to experience it first hand and in a real space.
 Our primary source for all content is the community; this makes for a collaborative and multi-vocal museum model, bringing together objects and knowledge held by individuals and by working with institutions like libraries, universities, and museums to share their collections, archives, and spaces.
+Listen in as fashion academic Jennifer Whitty talks to Doris de Pont about the Fashion Museum.

 Event Programme